Lightning Fill In The Blank

 (SOUNDBITE OF BELL)

-SAGAL: All right then.
-Bill, how did Josh do on our quiz?
+SAGAL: But what he did was he married her, then divorced her, then married her, then divorced her, then married her, then divorced her and then married her again.
+In Taiwan, employers are required to provide eight days of marriage leave to all newlyweds.
+But the man thought he could game the system by marrying and divorcing his wife three times in three days.
+Sadly, his employers caught on and only granted them the eight days.
+Even worse, his wife refused to marry him a fourth time, saying, sorry, you've already been divorced three times.
+Clearly, you've got commitment issues.

-KURTIS: Look out for Josh.
-He had seven.
-For 14 more points, that means he now has 16 and the lead.
+SAGAL: Bill, how did Mo do on our quiz?
+Did he do well enough to win?

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)